HardHatRacoons/documentation/docs/capstone_report/README.md

 Since our definition of success is an improvement of the accuracy of our sponsor’s algorithm, our overarching testing goals are to compare and contrast the output of our system to the output of the sponsor’s algorithm.
 For the front-end, our overarching goal is to create an easy to use and navigate, even for people who aren’t familiar with construction.

 #### 7.1.1 Evaluation Procedures
 For both front-end and back-end, we will include unit testing and integration testing.
 For back-end, we also will add performance testing, since the algorithm takes longer depending on certain factors like the size of pdfs.
+Code consistency and standards are enforced with prettier configurations.

 Unit testing will be done whenever a new function is added and should be added to the corresponding test file, which is automatically run when attempting to make a pull request or manually by terminal.
 Unit testing will be measured based on the line coverage of the tests, and the expected results should be a percentage of the total code covered by the tests.
 Unit testing will support our definition of success by making sure that there are no tiny errors in our code, thus improving the overall accuracy.
 Our unit testing goal is to get to 100% coverage for our code.

 Integration testing will be done similar to unit testing, whenever a new component is added.
 Integration testing will also be done automatically when attempting to make a pull request or manually by terminal.
 Integration testing will also be measured based on the line coverage of the tests, and the expected result will still be a percentage of the total code covered by tests.
 Integration testing will support our definition of success by making sure each component works with any other component to ensure that there are no conflicts between components which could reduce our overall accuracy.
 Since our integration testing will be done at the same time as unit testing, we also want 100% coverage for integration testing.